 As you will know children learn best when they are enjoying themselves which is why most of the learning in Reception takes place through play-based activities.
 However, we would like to think that even when learning is teacher initiated there will still be lots of fun.

 Children in Class R are given a lot of time to explore and investigate new topics.
-Throughout the year Miss Hatherall, Mrs Woodhouse, Mr Miller and I will collect evidence (pictures and samples of work) and put it in the children’s learning journeys.
+Throughout the year Miss Hatherall, Mrs Woodhouse and I will collect evidence (pictures and samples of work) and put it in the children’s learning journeys.

-This year Miss Hatherall will be teaching on Tuesday afternoon and Wednesday with Mrs Woodhouse and Mr Miller as her teaching assistants.
+This year Miss Hatherall will be teaching on Tuesday afternoon and Wednesday with Mrs Woodhouse as her teaching assistant.